0x13omb3r/handshake-mailserver/README.md

 The manager has three access points, the registration site, their email account and the interface for customising the webmail interface.
 When the system sends emails to the users, they will always come from the "manager" account.

-The password for the registration site and the mailbox are managed together, but the password for customising the webmail interface is manager separately in Rainloop.
+The password for the registration site and the mailbox are managed together, but the password for customising the webmail interface is managed separately in Rainloop.
 This means you will need to change the password in two places – the registration interface and the Rainloop Admin interface.
+You can have two different passwords for these two environments, if you wish.

-When the manager logs into the registration site, they should not only get the “Webmail” button like normal users do, but an additional button labelled “Mail Admin” which takes them to the Rainloop Admin interface.
+When the manager logs into the registration site, they should not only get the “WebMail” button like normal users do, but an additional button labelled “Mail Admin” which takes them to the Rainloop Admin interface.

 ## Example Run Script